 Lay a trail with sticks and get a friend to follow it.
 Where will you take them?

-With a huge grassy plain to choose your blade of grass from, you could make a grass trumpet orchestra!
+With a huge grassy plain to choose your blade of grass from, you could make a grass trumpet and join nature's band!

 Take off your shoes and feel the tickly grass, the bumpy roots or the squidgy mud.

-Roll over a log and see if anyone is living underneath.
+Roll over a log and see if there are any bugs living underneath.
 Make sure you roll the log back to keep the bugs home intact.

-Head over to the bird hide and see if you can spot some of our feathered residents.
+Head over to the bird hide (by the side of the lake opposite the cafe) and see if you can spot some of our feathered residents.

 Hatfield Forest is the best surviving example in the UK of an almost complete Royal Hunting Forest.
 Where better to find the perfect tree?